solexx/go-echarger-munin-plugins/README.md

 ### Plugins

-- **go_echarger_charging** Displays state of current charge and a possibly configured limit.
+- **go_echarger_charging** Displays state of current charge, a possibly configured limit and optionally your battery's capacity (see the Setup section below).
 - **go_echarger_current** Displays currents (in Ampere) of all three lines, the current supported by an attached cable, the configured limit (may be changed by pressing the button on the device)  as well as the absolute maximum current supported by the charger.
 - **go_echarger_efficiency** Display efficiency factor per line.
 - **go_echarger_energy** Displays the total energy output (in kWh) by the device as well as per individual RFID token slot.
 - **go_echarger_power** Displays the current power output (in kW) per line and in total.
 - **go_echarger_state** Displays various status fields that the device reports

 ### Setup